FormidableLabs/serverless-jetpack/README.md

 - `Type`: `jetpack` is this plugin and `baseline` is Serverless built-in packaging.
 - `Mode`: For `jetpack` benchmarks, either:
     - `deps`: Dependency filtering with equivalent output to `serverless` (just faster).
     - `trace`: Tracing dependencies from specified source files.
-Not equivalent to `serevrless` packaging, but functionally correct, way faster, and with smaller packages.
+Not equivalent to `serverless` packaging, but functionally correct, way faster, and with smaller packages.
 - `Time`: Elapsed build time in milliseconds.
 - `vs Base`: Percentage difference of `serverless-jetpack` vs. Serverless built-in.
 Negative values are faster, positive values are slower.